I make audio stories, mostly non-fictional, and I am a sociologist; sometimes I combine the two.

 In 2016, my radio documentary, Laws of Lost and Found Objects won the Grand Prix Marulić.
 From October-December 2016, I was an artist-in-residence at studio das weisse haus in Vienna, Austria, where I embarked on Strange Radio, an ongoing radio series exploring war, displacement, strangers, and Holocaust postmemory.

-During fall 2017, I am continuing to make episodes of Strange Radio during an artist residency at the MuseumsQuartier in Vienna, working with the MQ sound art passageway Tonspur and Radio Orange.
-Strange Radio is also supported by a 2017-18 Fellowship from the Memorial Foundation for Jewish Culture.
-My work in Vienna is additionally supported by the Mobile Art Lab of the Academy of Fine Arts in Katowice, Poland.
+In fall 2017 and spring 2018, I am continuing to make episodes of Strange Radio in Vienna, working with the MuseumsQuartier sound art passageway Tonspur, Radio Orange, MAG3 Gallery and Kunstradio.
+Strange Radio is also supported by a 2017-18 Fellowship from the Memorial Foundation for Jewish Culture and the Mobile Art Lab of the Academy of Fine Arts in Katowice, Poland.

 These days, wearing my sociologist hat, I write about radio, critical storytelling and autoethnography, performativity of language, decolonization and indigenous methodologies, and story as methodology.
 My articles and reviews have been published in International Review of Qualitative Research, Rethinking Marxism, Critical Sociology, American Journal of Sociology, Making Other Worlds Possible: Performing Diverse Economies (University of Minnesota Press), and Solidarity Economy: Building Alternatives for People and Planet (ChangeMaker Publications.)